• Skip to primary navigation

 Instructions

-• Meanwhile, melt the butter in a saucepan over medium heat; bring to a boil, and let the butter brown lightly.
-Place the pan in a ice water bath until the butter is cool, but still liquid.
+• Meanwhile, melt the butter in a saucepan over medium heat; bring to a boil, and let the butter brown lightly, about 15 minutes.
+Place the pan in an ice water bath until the butter is cool, but still liquid.

-• Add the remaining egg, lemon zest, lemon juice, vanilla extract, food coloring, and butter to the batter.
+• Add the remaining egg, lemon zest, lemon juice, vanilla extract, food coloring, and cooled butter to the batter.
 Beat until thoroughly blended, about a minute.
+(See Note 4)

 Nutrition